jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 ...
 ```

-The following is an elided example of the bulk data generated on the same day for all the RDAP object classes an RIR
+The following is an elided example of the bulk data generated on the same day for all the RDAP object classes the RIR
 supports:

 ```